Programs We Support

 CRICKET

 Noogal Toengorrt Tani is a Cricket Victoria program that provides participation and development opportunities for our Indigenous community.
-Taverners Victoria is helping fund development coaching for a squad of talented players to prepare for the National Indigenous Cricket Championships held in Alice Springs each year.
+Taverners Victoria is in discussions with Cricket Victoria over funding assistance for a squad of talented players to prepare for the National Indigenous Cricket Championships held in Alice Springs each year.

-Indigenous players are making their mark at the top level of Australian cricket, Scott Boland, Ashleigh Gardner, D’arcy Short and Hannah Darlington to name a few.
+Indigenous players are making their mark at the top level of Australian cricket, Scott Boland, Ashleigh Gardner, Jake Weatherald, D’arcy Short and Ella Hayward to name a few.

 Indigenous participation in cricket will only continue to improve with more players breaking into international and top level, domestic cricket in Australia.